nseniak/opwatch/doc/overview.md

 [console] >> at <eval>:1
 ```

-Unlike Unix commands, processors don't an implicit input and output.
+Unlike Unix commands, processors don't have an implicit input and output.
 A consumer must explicitly get its input from
 another processor, and a producer must explicitly send its output to another processor.
 If you try to run a
 processor that breaks these rules, you get an error message: